MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

             }
         }

         // Subscribe to the ComputerVision WebSocket.
-Pass "ComputerVision" for the eventName and msgType parameters.
-Set debounceMs to 200, and pass a callback function named _ComputerVision for the callback parameter.
-There is no need to define event conditions for this data stream; pass null for all other arguments. socket.Subscribe("ComputerVision", "ComputerVision", 200, null, null, null, null, _ComputerVision);
+        // Pass ComputerVision for the eventName and
+        // msgType parameters.
+Set debounceMs to 200
+        // and pass a callback function named _ComputerVision
+        // for the callback parameter.
+Pass null for
+        // all other arguments.
+        socket.Subscribe("ComputerVision", "ComputerVision", 200, null, null, null, null, _ComputerVision);

     });